janjanmedinaaa/watcher-tv/README.md

 # Watcher TV
 Watcher TV is an Android TV app that uses the Android Leanback Library and Loklok API.
-If you want to support the development of Watcher-TV or just enjoyed it, consider buying me a coffee!
+If you want to support the development of Watcher TV or just enjoyed it, consider buying me a coffee!

 <a href="https://www.buymeacoffee.com/janjanmedinaaa"><img align="center" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="janjanmedinaaa" /></a>